apify/apify-cli/README.md

 ## `apify run`

-Runs the actor locally in the current directory by executing "npm start".
+Runs the actor locally in the current directory.

 ```
 USAGE